codebymymood/codebymymood/README.md

 - 👋 Hi, I’m @codebymymood
 - 👀 I’m interested in baking, tech and CrossFit!
 - 🌱 I’m currently learning JS, CSS & HTML
-- 💞️ I’m looking to collaborate on any exciting projects
+- 💞️ I’m looking to collaborate on MERN projects
 - 📫 How to reach me -> https://pt.linkedin.com/in/joana-parente-da-costa-40357a64

 <!---